-(Guildford Learning and Development Enterprise) is a partnership between two local charities – Surrey Lifelong Learning Partnership and Oakleaf Enterprise, and also Guildford Borough Council.
+Guildford Learning and Development Enterprise (GLADE) is a three-way partnership between Surrey Lifelong Learning Partnership, Oakleaf Enterprise, and Guildford Borough Council.
 The focus of the project is on providing training, skills and work opportunities for jobseekers, young people and those disadvantaged through illness or mental health problems to enhance their employability.

-GLADE was established in March 2014 as a social enterprise to deliver these services and at the same time provide learning through the development of core functional skills and task specific training, alongside work opportunities for jobseekers, promotion of volunteering, provision of facilities and opportunities to less advantaged residents, community engagement and self-reliance.
+GLADE was established in March 2014 as a social enterprise to deliver services to the communities of Park Barn and Westborough.
+At the same time, the project provides learning through the development of core functional skills and task-specific training such as garden maintenance and environmental awareness.
+Alongside this, there are work opportunities for jobseekers, promotion of volunteering and provision of facilities and opportunities to less advantaged residents.

-- 33 local residents have completed an Amenity Horticulture (Soft Landscaping) course (6 courses) – including team working, customer care and pricing work for your own business;
+- 33 local residents have completed an Amenity Horticulture (Soft Landscaping) course (6 courses) – including team working, customer care and pricing work for business